-UV is one of the most common methods for disinfection.
+UV is today one of the most common methods for disinfection.
 When UV-light penetrates the cell wall of an organism, it destroys the cells ability to reproduce, ie. the cell’s genetic material (DNA and RNA) is inactivated.
-UV systems have an immediate but short-term disinfection effect and are often used for the purpose as hygienic barriers/ “gatekeepers”.
+UV systems have an immediate disinfection effect and are often used for the purpose as hygienic barrier/ “gatekeeper”.

 UF is a membrane filter technology which physically removes the microorganisms from the water.
 Enwa’s UF system have a poresize of 0,03 µm.